dprint/dprint/website/src/config.md

 ### Using Plugins from npm

-Plugins can be referenced by npm specifier instead of URL.
-This is useful in environments where downloading from `plugins.dprint.dev`/GitHub releases is restricted, or when you're already using npm and want one place to manage versions.
+Plugins can be referenced by npm specifiers instead of HTTPS URLs.
+This is useful in environments where downloading from `plugins.dprint.dev` or other domains is restricted, or when you're already using npm and want one place to download dependencies from.

 Supported `npm:` specifier forms: